Set-theoretic Yang-Baxter cohomology of cyclic biquandles: Abstract

 \section{Abstract}

-We determine the Betti numbers for the (degenerate and normalized) set-theoretic Yang-Baxter (co)homology groups of cyclic biquandles and estimate their torsion subgroups.
-This partially settles the conjecture presented in \cite{PVY}.
-We also obtain cocycles which are representatives of the elements of a basis for the free part of the cohomology group of a cyclic biquandle.
+We completely determine the free parts of the set-theoretic Yang-Baxter (co)homology groups of finite cyclic biquandles, along with fully computing the torsion subgroups of their 1st and 2nd homology groups.
+Furthermore, we provide upper bounds for the orders of torsions in the 3rd and higher dimensional homology groups.
+This work partially solves the conjecture that the normalized set-theoretic Yang-Baxter homology of cyclic biquandles satisfy $H_{n}^{NYB}(C_{m}) = \mathbb{Z}^{(m-1)^{n-1}} \oplus \mathbb{Z}_{m}$ when $n$ is odd and $H_{n}^{NYB}(C_{m}) = \mathbb{Z}^{(m-1)^{n-1}}$ when $n$ is even.
+In addition, we obtain cocycle representatives of a basis for the rational cohomology group of a cyclic biquandle and introduce several non-trivial torsion homology classes.

 \keywords{Biquandle, cyclic biquandle, set-theoretic Yang-Baxter cohomology, Betti number, torsion}

 \subjclass[2020]{Primary: 20G10, 55N35, 57K18; Secondary: 58H10, 57K12, 55S20.}